YeonguChoe/CPSC-421/Automata theory.md

     * Any CFG can be converted to PDA and vice versa.

 # Inclusion relationship
+* DFA, NFA is just Pushdown automaton without stack, so anything you can do with DFA and NFA can be done with PDA.
 * Regular expression is the proper subset of context free language.

 $$